12 Gentle Seated Stretches for Seniors

 7. Spine twist (2 min 11 sec in video)

-Cross arms over chest and slowly twist upper body to one side.
+Cross your arms over your chest and slowly twist your upper body to one side.
 Try not to move the rest of the body.
-Repeat, twisting to the other side.
+Repeat and turn to the other side.

 8. Back of thigh stretch (2 min 40 sec in video)